benchristel/sindarin/a-sindarin-phrasebook.md

 !!example

-[.s Êl síla na lû govaned vín] <br/> "A star shines on the hour of our meeting"
+[.s Êl síla na lû govaned 'wín] <br/> "A star shines on the hour of our meeting"

 /!